pioio/ezcli/docs/usagepatterns.md

 - Some tasks might be marked as `important`, to make them stand out in the task list.

 your directory structure could be a collection if standalone files, or part of a bigger python package

+## Use taskcli as a view into several other projects
+In this scenario you have mutliple distinct projects, some usings tasks.py each in their own own, some not using it all.k

+You then create a separate `taskcli` which imports and includes select tasks from all of them.
+Possibly adding some custom tasks.
+For projects which don't use tskcli, you create new Task which forward the calls to the other projects scripts via the shell.

+This gives you a single point of entry for all of the included projects.
+This works exceptionally well since Tasks automatically change directories to wherever they are defined.

+(This way, when writing task for a project, you don't have worry about from where, relative, the task will be called.)

 ## tasks.py and a Python package
 Unlike other patterns, this one is specific to Python projects.